UniversalDependencies/docs/_tr-overview/tokenization.md

 Now, not only that all sorts of feature conflicts between two predicates and the intervening nominal are possible, the two predicates have different subjects.

-Spliting these suffixes also makes syntactic relation parallel to other languages, where the word that causes the subodintaion marked with relation `mark`.
+Splitting these suffixes also makes syntactic relation parallel to other languages, where the word that causes the subordination marked with relation `mark`.

 ### Some other (derivational) suffixes

-Some (derivational) suffixes in Turksih scope over complete phrases/clauses rahter than a single word.
+Some (derivational) suffixes in Turkish scope over complete phrases/clauses rather than a single word.
-Not spliting these suffixes results in dependencies relating wrong words.
+Not splitting these suffixes results in dependencies relating wrong words.
 The following lists the suffixes that should be split.

-Some of these suffixes have multiple functions/meaningns, and in some these functions it splitting may not be necessary.
+Some of these suffixes have multiple functions/meanings, and in some these functions it splitting may not be necessary.
 However, this decision is generally difficult to make.
 We always split the suffixes listed below,